-In response to the pandemic situation, the Group continues to monitor and respond to all liquidity and funding requirements through its plan reflecting the current economic scenarios.
-The Group believes that, as at 31 December 2020, liquidity position of the Group remains strong and its existing balances of cash and cash equivalents, along with undrawn revolving credit facilities will be sufficient to satisfy its working capital needs, capital expenditures and other liquidity requirements as they fall due in the foreseeable future Also refer note 23.
+The Group continues to monitor and respond to all liquidity and funding requirements through its plan reflecting the current economic scenarios.
+The Group believes that, as at 31 December 2021, liquidity position of the Group remains strong and its existing balances of cash and cash equivalents, along with undrawn revolving credit facilities will be sufficient to satisfy its working capital needs, capital expenditures and other liquidity requirements as they fall due in the foreseeable future.